electricherd/audiobookfinder/README.md

 * think of a protocol what adbf clients agree on and exchange (e.g. still searching, files found, etc)
 * maybe a little AI layer on determining audio books duplicates/same author by similar spelling, etc.
 * internationalization (which is not really supported yet by Rust)
+* ~~change webui to be started without collection start, to be able use path selection from within webui later~~
 * ~~add [ctrlc](http://detegr.github.io/doc/ctrlc/) functionality for signal handling in main~~
 * ~~let state machine *talk* (as ipc) with data collection via [crossbeam](https://github.com/crossbeam-rs/crossbeam) (first only the finish search status)~~
 * ~~make div from html page to extra single file for later multiple clients on one page~~